Doctor looking in mouth of teenager

 • Services may not be covered by insurance or a lack of health insurance

-• Mistrust of doctors and healthcare providers based on previous experiences
+• Mistrust of doctors and health care providers based on previous experiences

 • Difficulty in finding affordable, healthy food nearby